Duncan-Brain/firstmate/README.md

 | 7.
 [References](#references) |

 ## Boilerplate Projects
-The <a href="/#boilerplate-projects" style="color: blue; text-decoration: underline; text-decoration-style: dotted;font-size: small">firstmate-boilerplates</a> repo has a brief overview of each type of boilerplate and stores them as submodules for convenient viewing.
+The <a href="/#boilerplate-projects" style="color: blue; text-decoration: underline; text-decoration-style: dotted;font-size: small">firstmate-boilerplates</a> repo has a brief overview of each type of boilerplate and provides links to the individual repo for convenient viewing.

 For boilerplate type requests please make an issue or upvote an existing request on the firstmate-boilerplates repo.